Two Kannapolis police officers honored for grabbing man off of bridge guardrail - Salisbury Post

 “The initiative and personal courage displayed by officers Crowe and Ruiz on this occasion exemplifies the highest ideals of law enforcement and reflect great credit upon themselves and the Kannapolis Police Department,” said Kannapolis Police Chief Terry Spry.
 “They displayed unusual determination, valor, initiative, skill, selflessness, or professionalism in order to save a person who was under distress.”

 Meanwhile, the Norma C. Howard Memorial Service Award is presented annually to a civilian police department employee who conducts both their personal and professional lives in a manner that is consistent with the department’s values and code of ethics.
 Clay, who received the honor this year, joined the department in 2006 and was promoted to telecommunication shift supervisor in 2011.
-In addition to her duties as a shift supervisor she is also a field training officer.
+In addition to her duties as a shift supervisor, she is also a field training officer.

 “She is a great leader, who leads her shift by example, always holding herself and those around her to the highest of standards.
 She is always courteous and eager to assist when needed and an asset to our department,” said Capt.
 Justin Smith.